 "We have a saying here, we say this is God’s Own Country."
 Travel around the world and you hear that sentence everywhere you go – none more so than in Asia – and yet there are some areas of Asia that go way beyond the cliche.

 Asia has mighty mountains, wet jungles, and temples galore – both pristine and crumbling.
 It's got colourful culture, incredible wildlife, and ancient traditions.
-Here are just a few locations worth a visit on any landscape photography trip around Asia.
+Here are just a few of the best locations for photography worth a visit on any landscape trip around Asia.

 1. Zhangjiajie, China